Eagle: Religion and spirituality

-In ancient Sumerian mythology, the mythical king Etana was said to have been carried into heaven by an eagle.
+In the ancient Sumerian mythology, the mythical king Etana was said to have been carried into heaven by an eagle.
 Classical writers such as Lucan and Pliny the Elder claimed that the eagle was able to look directly at the sun, and that they forced their fledglings to do the same.
 Those that blinked would be cast from the nest.
 This belief persisted until the Medieval era.

 The eagle is the patron animal of the ancient Greek god Zeus.
 In particular, Zeus was said to have taken the form of an eagle in order to abduct Ganymede, and there are numerous artistic depictions of the eagle Zeus bearing Ganymede aloft, from Classical times up to the present (see illustrations in the Ganymede (mythology) page.)

-Psalm 103 (in Greek, Latin, and English) mentions renewing one's youth "as the eagle" (although the Hebrew word נשר apparently means vulture).
-Augustine of Hippo gives a curious explanation of this in his commentary on the Psalms.

-An eagle is a common form in the Anglican tradition, often used to support the Bible because of the symbolism of spreading the gospel over the world.
-Additional symbolic meanings for "eagle" include the pronouncements to the Israelites in Exodus 19:4; Psalms 103:5 and Isaiah 40:31.
+Eagles appear metaphorically in many translations of the Old Testament.
+God is spoken of as carrying Israel on "eagles' wings" in Exodus 19:4, Isaiah 40:31 compares those who wait on the Lord to flying eagles, and Psalm 103 mentions renewing one's youth "as the eagle".
+In explaining this rejuvenation, Augustine of Hippo says in his commentary on the Psalms that eagles' beaks overgrow as they age and that they break them against rocks to restore them.
+The translation, however, is uncertain: the word in the Hebrew, נשר, can also be translated vulture, and is listed alongside specific kinds of vulture in Leviticus' discussion of unclean animals.

+The eagle is also often used in Christian iconography to represent the Gospel of John, and eagle-shaped lecterns are common in Anglican and some Roman Catholic churches.
+The eagle was believed to be able to look directly into the sun in the same way that the Gospel of John looks directly at Jesus' divinity, and the great distances the eagle flies represent the spread of the gospel to the ends of the earth.

 The United States eagle feather law stipulates that only individuals of certifiable Native American ancestry enrolled in a federally recognized tribe are legally authorized to obtain eagle feathers for religious or spiritual reasons.
 In Canada, the poaching of eagle feathers for the booming U.S. market has sometimes resulted in the arrests of First Nations person for the crime.

 The Moche people of ancient Peru worshiped the eagle and often depicted eagles in their art.

-While every Native American tribe has their own set of customs and beliefs, one thing virtually every tribe has in common is a reverence for eagles.
-Native Americans view them as powerful medicine animals that represent bravery, honor, and insight.
-In addition, because eagles have the ability to fly, many tribes view them as having a connection to the Creator and possessing the ability to communicate with both the physical and supernatural worlds.
-In fact, the mythical Native American bird, the thunderbird, is based on the eagle and yet is considered to have even greater powers.

-For Native Americans, eagle feathers are also sacred.
-Eagles and their feathers are protected under federal law.
-However, Native Americans with certified ancestry are permitted to obtain and use eagle feathers in spiritual ceremonies.
-Traditionally, when a warrior displayed bravery in a battle, he was given an eagle feather.
-Hence, the iconic headdresses worn by the plains tribes that contained many eagle feathers represented a brave and powerful warrior.
-In addition, Native Americans believe that if a person finds an eagle feather on the ground, it is a gift from the Sky and the Earth.
+The golden eagle was sacred to the Aztec god Huitzilopochtli while the harpy eagle was sacred to Quetzalcoatl.